How to Tell If a Child Has a Behavorial Disorder or Bad Eyesight

 Newborn babies are drawn to shapes and contrast.
 By two months their eyes begin to work together and they start tracking motion.
-At six months a baby’s vision is developed enough to see detail, depth, and color.
+At six months old a baby’s vision is developed enough to see detail, depth, and color.
 At three years, children see like adults—except when they don’t.
 Vision issues aren’t uncommon in toddlers, roughly 5 percent of whom need glasses, but they often go undiagnosed because children don’t know better and adults struggle to spot behavioral changes related to diminished eyesight among all those other behavioral changes.
 And that’s what makes eye problems tricky: They look like other problems.
 Young children who struggle to see are diagnosed with autism.
 Kids go from the back row to remedial classes.
 Happens all the time.

 “A parent can tell when the baby is really looking and engaged, and the difference between that and just staring through you into space,” says Dr. Glen Steele, chairman of the American Optometric Association InfantSEE program.